nrjdalal/tailwind-replace-colors/README.md

 # colorwindcss

-- Effortlessly enhance your Tailwind-compatible CSS files.
+Need to know your colors better?
+Identify which [Tailwind colors](https://tailwindcss.com/docs/colors) are used in your CSS files with `colorwindcss`!

 - Transform `oklch(...)` values or `var(--tailwind-color)` as `oklch(l c h); /* --tailwind-color */`.
 - Provide suggestions for unmatched values (e.g. `🔥 near --tailwind-color`).